Real-Serious-Games/C-Sharp-Promise/README.md

 ## PromiseTimer class

-The promise timer is not part of the Promises/A+ standard but is a utility that makes promises a bit easier to use for operations that run across several frames, common in games.
+The promise timer is not part of the Promises/A+ standard but is a utility that makes it possible to create promises that check if a condition is met each time the promise timer is updated.
+A common usage of this is in games where the promise timer is updated each frame.

 To use it, create an instance of the promise timer and call its `Update` method in your main loop:

-    class ExampleScript : MonoBehaviour
+    class Example
     {
         private IPromiseTimer promiseTimer;

-        void Start()
+        Example()
         {
             promiseTimer = new PromiseTimer();
         }

-        void Update()
+        // Run once for every frame - equivilant to Update() in Unity void MainLoop()
         {
-            promiseTimer.Update(Time.deltaTime);
+            // deltaTime is equal to the time since the last MainLoop promiseTimer.Update(Time.deltaTime);

+            // Process your other logic here
         }
     }

+Note that usually it is best to call `PromiseTimer.Update` *before* your other logic, otherwise you may have unintended behaviour like promises that are supposed to take a very short time resolving in the same update loop as they were created in.

 ### PromiseTimer.WaitFor